 All of the excitation optics for the HyperSwitch are held in the excitation filter cube.
 If you frequently change excitation filter sets it is recommended that you use separate cubes for each set.
-To change the filter cube loosen the screw that holds the cube while the cube is down and then rotate the cube to the up position using the Cube Flipper.
+To change the filter cube loosen the screw that holds the cube into the hold the rotate the cube to the up position using the Cube Flipper.
 Once in the up position slide the cube away from the filter wheel until it is free from its mounting rail.